Market Analysts see Astra Space Inc. [ASTR] gaining to $13. Time to buy?

 Deutsche Bank have made an estimate for Astra Space Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on July 27, 2021.

-Astra Space Inc. [ASTR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -18.57.
-With this latest performance, ASTR shares gained by 10.94% in over the last four-week period, additionally sinking by -27.18% over the last 6 months.
+Astra Space Inc. [ASTR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.85.
+With this latest performance, ASTR shares dropped by -16.16% in over the last four-week period, additionally sinking by -29.67% over the last 6 months.

 Astra Space Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 25.20 and a Current Ratio set at 25.30.